 Please know that such a SCFM value would represent the flow of a valve (of the given Cv) that is open to atmosphere for a full minute.
 In practice, valves usually operate cylinders, or other pneumatic devices, and typically they cycle on/off at some rate.
 Visit our Air Consumption page to calculate SCFM for cylinders (and tubing) at a given pressure and duty cycle.

 A: Use stacking valves such as the Nitra AVP or CMV series valves, or use a manifold with valves such as the AVS or BVS series.
 Stacking valves and manifolds allow the use of a shared air supply, exhaust, and centralized/multiplexed control signals.
+Learn more about our directional control solenoid valves.

 The BVM manifold with multiple BVS valves (shown at right) (shown below) , allows the use of a single air supply line AND a single 9-pin D-sub cable interface to control all the valves.